Lee Behel: Air racing and records

+Accident and aftermath

+On 8 September 2014, Behel perished while flying Sweet Dreams during a qualifying heat at the Reno Air Races.

+On the morning of the accident, Behel conducted a practice flight with Sweet Dreams.
+During the flight, he called a mayday, reporting to the crew chief that the airplane began to shake when he applied power.
+Afterwards, he told another competitor in the Sport Class that he "thought the airplane was going to come apart it was shaking so badly".
+Despite these concerns, Behel would take part in the qualifying race later that afternoon.

 The crash took place in the north end of the race course when the plane Behel was flying suffered a "catastrophic mechanical failure" at 3:16 p.m.
 According to witnesses, the aircraft took off and flew to enter the course.
 Around the 5th outer pylon, in an area of the course known as "High-G Ridge", sections of the right wing broke away from the airplane, which then rolled sharply to the right and impacted the ground.
 The aircraft was estimated to be traveling nearly 400 mph and was no more than 100 ft off the ground when the failure occurred.

-The crash occurred during a qualifying heat early in the 2014 Reno Air Race program and will be investigated by the NTSB as well as the FAA.
-Behel was a certified fighter jet pilot who also enjoyed flying high-performance single-engine race planes.
+The crash occurred during a qualifying heat early in the 2014 Reno Air Race program and was investigated by the NTSB as well as the FAA.
+The accident report stated the aircraft wreckage was removed and disposed of without permission before it could be analyzed by the FAA.